MinchinWeb/openttd-wmdot/ReadMe.txt

     installed the required libraries, OpenTTD will prompt you to download them at the same time.
 This also makes it very easy for me to provide updates.
 Manual installation can be accomplished by putting the 'WmDOT.6.tar' file you
-    downloaded in the  '..\OpenTTD\ai'  folder.
-If you are manually installing, the libraries mentioned above need to be in the '..\OpenTTD\ai\library' folder.
+    downloaded in the  '.\OpenTTD\ai'  folder.
+If you are manually installing, the libraries mentioned above need to be in the '.\OpenTTD\ai\library' folder.

 Once installed, WmDOT can be selected through 'AI Settings' on OpenTTD's main